nickson-jose/vsdstdcelldesign/README.md

 Detailed description on how to build and invoke openlane is given in this [link](https://github.com/njose939/openlane_build_script).

 #  Introduction to LEF
 For a PnR tool to correctly place and route a block (a macro or a std. cell), it doesn't need to know entire layout information of the block; just the pin positions, PR boundary is sufficient.
-These minimal and abstracted information is provided by the Library Exchange Format (LEF) file.
+These minimal and abstracted information is provided to the tool by the Library Exchange Format (LEF) file.
 LEF file also serves the purpose of protecting intellectual property and is basically of two types:
 - Cell LEF - It's an abstract view of the cell and only gives information about PR boundary, pin position and metal layer information of the cell.
 - Technology LEF - It contains information about available metal layer, via information, DRCs of particular technology used by placer and router etc..
 The below diagram highlights the difference between a layout and a LEF: